 - Something Else Also Rises: When Zayishah is changing into your spare set of clothes, a long note that slowly rises in volume is played (it's more easily heard in the AGDI remake).

 - Silliness Switch: The "Silly Clowns" option in the menu.
-Leaving it turned on occasionally causes the player to have strange random encounters when out in the desert or wandering in the alleys in Shapier.
+Leaving it turned on occasionally causes the player to have strange random encounters when out in the desert or wandering in the alleys in Shapeir.

 - Timed Mission: The player has 17 days before the caravan to Raseir arrives, and whenever an elemental appears they have 2-3 days to stop it before it destroys the city.
 Fortunately, time passes slowly enough that you'd have to be seriously dragging your feet to feel the pressure.
 The cheat mode allows you to change what day it is using the 'Time Warp' function, which means you can invoke Take Your Time.

 - Ungrateful Bastard: The beast left in the desert (Ad Avis's apprentice) is not very grateful for your help and, y'know, saving his life.
 He does, however, give the hero a warning about Ad Avis waiting for him in Raseir.
 And, after teleporting away, comes back to thank him for the food and/or water he was given, then teleports away again.

 - Victory Pose:

 - In the remake, your character does one whenever he wins a battle.
 The exact animation depends on your class.
 Rakeesh and Uhura have one too if they beat you in training.